rdfostrich/article-jws2018-ostrich/content/evaluation.md

 while OSTRICH doesn't.
 OSTRICH must convert CB input at runtime to the alternative CB structure where deltas are relative to the snapshot, which explains the larger ingestion times.
+While CB is a typical format for exchanging versioned datasets, in order to get a better understanding of the ingestion efficiency of OSTRICH, we could measure conversion from CB to the alternative CB format separately, and measure the ingestion of this alternative format afterwards in future work.
-A future optimization could be to maintain the last version of each chain in a separate index for faster patching.
+Another future optimization could be to maintain the last version of each chain in a separate index for faster patching.
 Or a new ingestion algorithm could be implemented that accepts input in the correct alternative CB format.
 Alternatively, a new snapshot could dynamically be created when ingestion time becomes too large.
-<span class="comment" data-author="RV">This makes me wonder whether we measured the right thing then.
-Should we have done the CB conversion beforehand?
-Or at least measure the CB conversion overhead and report on it?
-Can you argue?</span>

 In [](#results-ostrich-ingestion-rate-bearb-hourly), we can observe large fluctuations in ingestion time around version 1,200 of BEAR-B-hourly.
 This is caused by the large amount of versions that are stored for each tree value.